rust-lang/rust/ESOF-docs/report_3.md

 ## Deployment View

 This view shows the program in the system engineer's prespective.
 To represent this view we use [Deployment Diagrams].
+It is concerned with the topology of software components on the physical layer, as well as the physical connections between these components.

+A **Deployment Diagram** models the physical deployment of artifacts on nodes.

 ![alt tag](https://github.com/martapips/rust/blob/master/ESOF-docs/res/deploymentDiagram.jpg?raw=true)